Big Garden Birdwatch

 or pop in to see us at the information desk for a form.

-As we are deep into midwinter right now you can find more species of birds visiting our garden than any other time of year.
-Resident birds and winter visitors will all be forced to travel far and wide in the search for food to survive.
-As the garden birds struggle with the freezing conditions is it a good idea to provide them with a bird box, so that they can conserve energy to search for food.
+In the winter, you will find more species of birds visiting your garden than any other time of year.
+Resident birds and winter visitors will be forced to travel far and wide in the search for food to survive.
+As the garden birds struggle with the freezing conditions it is a good idea to provide them with a bird box, so that they can conserve energy to search for food.
+In the winter, you will find more species of birds visiting your garden than any other time of year.
+Resident birds and winter visitors will be forced to travel far and wide in the search for food to survive.
+As the garden birds struggle with the freezing conditions it is a good idea to provide them with a bird box, so that they can conserve energy to search for food.

 National Nest Box Week

-NNBW takes place each year from 14 - 21 February, and after more than 15 years it is now an established part of the ornithological calendar.
-The aims are to encourage everyone to put up nest boxes in their local area in order to promote and enhance biodiversity and conservation of our breeding birds and wildlife.
+National Nest Box Week takes place each year from 14th – 21st February, and after more than 15 years it is now an established part of the ornithological calendar.
+Natural nesting sites such as holes in trees or old buildings are disappearing, so our native birds need our help!
+The aims of the event are to encourage us to put up nest boxes in our local area in order to promote and enhance biodiversity and conservation of our breeding birds and wildlife.

 Spot the Birdie!

 In the upcoming Half term week we will be holding our next family events on Monday 18th, Wednesday 20th and Friday 22nd February.
 We’re combining two of our favourite activities – art and wildlife!
 We have the choice of two activities – paint your own bird feeder plus we have a new event this year with the ever popular rock decorating!